VenusProtocol/venus-protocol-documentation/technical-reference/reference-technical-articles/prime.md

 There will be bootstrap liquidity available for the Prime program.
 This liquidity:

 - should be uniformly distributed over a period of time, configurable via VIP
-- is defined in the multiple tokens enabled for the Prime program
+- is defined by the tokens enabled for the Prime program

 These requirements will be mainly satisfied with the `PrimeLiquidityProvider` contract: